 How to Keep Your Dogs Safe from Garlic

-In general, garlic is safe for dogs when given in small amounts.
+In general, garlic is safe for dogs when given in very small amounts, and only once in a while.
 Fresh garlic has many vitamins and minerals:

-Garlic in canines can detoxify their systems, and decrease bad cholesterol levels, supporting their immune system at the same time.
+Some people claim garlic in canines can detoxify their systems, and decrease bad cholesterol levels, supporting their immune system at the same time.
 It can act as a natural antibiotic or antifungal supplement.
-Use garlic in your pet’s diet only from time to time, and be very cautious about that.
-If Rocky accidentally grabs a bulb of garlic, rush to the vet!
+If you want to use garlic in your pet’s diet, do it only from time to time, and be very cautious about that.
+If he accidentally grabs a bulb of garlic, rush to the vet!

 Dogs Eating Garlic.
 Good or Bad?
 Conclusion

 So, if you’re wondering whether or not to give garlic to your dog, just don’t.
 Garlic is bad for dogs and can have serious consequences.
 While it’s true that garlic has some health benefits for humans, these same benefits do not apply to dogs.
 In fact, giving garlic to your dog can be downright dangerous.
 If you think your dog may have eaten something containing garlic, please contact your veterinarian immediately.
 So, can dogs eat garlic?
 Better not!

 - Can Cats Eat Garlic?
 What Is Garlic Poisoning and How to Prevent It?

 - Can Dogs Eat Onions?

 - Can Dogs Eat Ketchup?
 Is Tomato Sauce Bad for Dogs?